Mildura suburb profile

 Mildura rental market trends

-The rental market in Mildura has experienced moderate growth, with house rents increasing by 6.4% over the past year to $500 per week, while unit rents have risen by 5.9% to $360 per week.
-This steady growth reflects the suburb's appeal, offering a balanced lifestyle with its regional charm and growing amenities, making it an attractive option for both renters and investors.
+The rental market in Mildura has experienced moderate growth, with house rents increasing by 4.2% over the past year to $500 per week, while unit rents have risen by 5.7% to $370 per week.
+This steady growth reflects a balanced demand in the region, making Mildura an attractive option for both renters and investors seeking stable returns in a regional setting.

 Suburbs near Mildura